 After Thai banks agreed to fully finance the project in 2012, Thai villagers from communities along the Mekong organized to protest the dam.
 A group of these villagers filed a suit in Thai administrative court related to the Power Purchase Agreement for the dam.
 This case is still ongoing.

-In April 2014, ERI, Finance and Trade Watch (FTW), Thai communities along the Mekong River and an international coalition of civil society groups from Thailand, Cambodia and Vietnam brought a complaint against Andritz AG, the Austrian manufacturer of the dam’s turbines, under the OECD Guidelines for Multinational Enterprises.
+In April 2014, EarthRights, Finance and Trade Watch (FTW), Thai communities along the Mekong River, and an international coalition of civil society groups from Thailand, Cambodia, and Vietnam brought a complaint against Andritz AG, the Austrian manufacturer of the dam’s turbines, under the OECD Guidelines for Multinational Enterprises.
 The complaint alleged that the Xayaburi dam risks driving many already-impoverished families into poverty and malnutrition.
 This complaint initiated a mediation process, facilitated by the OECD National Contact Point (NCP) for Austria, in which communities at the resettlement area and along the Mekong voiced their concerns.
-ERI advocated strongly in partnership with these communities until they chose to withdraw from the process in early 2017 because it was failing to address key issues with project.
-In July 2017, ERI and FTW concluded talks with Andritz and the NCP released a Joint Statement outlining the steps that Andritz will take to address the alleged abuses, including helping to access information at the resettlement site, adhering to Lao law and improving their internal due diligence policies.
+EarthRights advocated strongly in partnership with these communities until they chose to withdraw from the process in early 2017 because it was failing to address key issues with the project.
+In July 2017, EarthRights and FTW concluded talks with Andritz and the NCP released a joint statement outlining the steps that Andritz will take to address the alleged abuses, including helping to access information at the resettlement site, adhering to Lao law, and improving their internal due diligence policies.

 International Rivers Interactive Timeline for Xayaburi